 In addition to teaching at Mountain Springs Music Festival, Angelica also takes photos and manages the social media for the program.
 Angelica has also been guest faculty at Moab Music Festival (2023) and she is the media and string assistant with UVYSO (2019-current).
 Her involvement in community arts educational programs is integral to her personal mission as a musician.

 Angelica has been a finalist and winner in several state, national, and international violin and viola competitions.
-She has been a violin concerto soloist with the UVU Chamber Orchestra and with the Vidin Sinfonetta in Bulgaria.
+She has been a soloist with the UVU Chamber Orchestra (2021, 2025, 2026), Hot House West Swing Orchestra (2024, 2025) and with the Vidin Sinfonetta in Bulgaria (2023).
 In addition to solo engagements, Angelica has been a member of various professional ensembles.

 Outside of her musical endeavors, Angelica has served in community leadership capacities including serving as Miss Orem (2018), Miss Utah County (2019), Assistant Director of the Miss Utah County Scholarship Competition (2021-2024), and being a board member for various community non-profits, raising tens of thousands of dollars for good causes.
-Angelica grew up training as a competitive figure skater, she is a gold certified ballroom dancer, and she currently trains on pointe dancing with a community ballet.
+Angelica grew up training as a competitive figure skater, she is a gold certified ballroom dancer, and she currently trains on pointe dancing with Aspen Ballet Company.
 She has a deep love for the arts and strives to be an advocate for accessible arts education in Utah.